princeton-nlp/SWE-agent/README.md

 * [Benchmarking on SWE-bench](https://princeton-nlp.github.io/SWE-agent/usage/benchmarking/)
 * [Frequently Asked Questions](https://princeton-nlp.github.io/SWE-agent/faq/)

-Watch our most recent lecture, touching on the project's motivation, research findings, as well as providing a hands-on tutorial on how to install, use, and configure SWE-agent:
+Our most recent lecture touches on the project's motivation, showcases our research findings and provides a hands-on tutorial on how to install, use, and configure SWE-agent:

 <div align="center">